gasampaiosouza/green_thumb/README.md

 ## Details

-Application has 3 selects (that aren't selects, hope it doesn't change anything), and when you fill all of them, the application send to you some plants recommendations by Jquery's AJAX. <br />
+Application has 3 `selects` (that aren't selects, hope it doesn't change anything), and when you fill all of them, the application send to you some plants recommendations by Jquery's AJAX. <br />
-Client side receive this recommendations and create a new box to every data object it receives.
+Client side get this recommendations and create a new box to every data object it receives.

 **It was made with**